 What is the “gas boiler ban”?

 The phrase gas boiler ban is being used in the media a lot lately.
-That’s because the UK government is expected to ban the installation of gas boilers at some point in the future.
+That ’s because the UK government is planning to phase out the installation of gas boilers in homes in the next 10-15 years.

 When are gas boilers being phased out?

 This policy was shared by the then-chancellor Philip Hammond, back in 2019.
-Earlier this year it was confirmed by Boris Johnson’s government.
+In 2021 it was confirmed by Boris Johnson’s government.
 It’s still on its way through parliament, and hasn’t yet been passed into law.

 Who will be affected by the gas boiler ban?

-From 2025, anyone building or buying a new build home will be affected.
+From 2025, anyone building or buying a new build home could be affected.
 New homes completed from 2025 onwards are expected to use low-carbon heating systems, instead of traditional boilers.

 Keep scrolling to the bottom of this page to find out more about what will replace gas boilers.

 Is oil central heating being phased out too?

 Yes.
 In the Heat and Buildings Strategy, the government has set out its intention to phase out all fossil fuel-based heating systems, including oil.